project-flogo/flogo-web/DEVELOPER.md

 You can:
 - Run flogo-web locally or
-- Run flogo-web inside a docker-container (recommended for windows users)
+- Run flogo-web locally (for windows users)

 ### Run flogo-web locally